neondatabase/neon/docs/rfcs/040-Endpoint-Persistent-Unlogged-Files-Storage.md

                 <endpoint-id>/
                     pgdata/<file_path_in_pgdatadir>`

-For other blob storages an equivalent path can be constructed.
+For other blob storages an equivalent or similar path can be constructed.

 ### Reliability, failure modes and corner cases (if relevant)
 Reliability is important, but not critical to the workings of Neon.
 The data